 However, by July, architects were back to anticipating growth in future workloads, and the Workload Index avoided a drop into negative territory for the rest of the year, even as further lockdowns were announced.
 Residential work proved invaluable for new commissions.

 Through 2020, UK architects' practices again demonstrated ability to lead adaptation to new circumstance.

-Launched as part of a suite of recession-focused initiatives, the survey is completed monthly by a sample representing a cross-section of members.
+Launched as part of a suite of economy focused initiatives, the survey is completed monthly by a sample representing a cross section of members.
 The survey is focused on areas in which members may face potential difficulties, including workload, staff levels and work in specific sectors.

 Monthly results are independently analysed in order to identify the employment and business trends affecting the profession and to help to identify implications for the profession and inform further RIBA activities.

 The Future Trends survey was devised by the RIBA Research and Development and Practice departments and launched in January 2009.
 It is run in collaboration with The Fees Bureau, which conducts the surveys and analyses the data.

 All reports for 2020 are available at the bottom of this page.